DarkTerraYT/CustomizableTower/README.md

 <h1 align="center">Customizable Tower</h1>

-Adds a Completely Customizeable Tower to The Game.
+Adds a Completely Customizable Tower to The Game.
 You Can Customize it's Stats in The Config For The Mod.

 Please don't use this in competitive modes, one: it could get your account flagged, and two: it ruins the fun for others.